 If you love “French fries” as much as I do, you will be fascinated to know that many people give credit of this dish to Belgium.
 It is an ongoing debate as to when and where this dish was created.
 One theory is that fries were created in Belgium but American soldiers during World War I called them “French fries” because they thought they were in France.
 But, let us all just be happy that someone did invent them!
 We tend to dip them in ketchup but in other countries toppings such as mayonnaise and vinegar are used.
-They are served in a large cardboard cone and topped with the sauce of your choice.
-Most of the sauces are mayonnaise based, which I am a fan of and they taste great!
+Hence, they are served in a large cardboard cone and topped with the sauce of your choice.
+Most of the sauces are mayonnaise based, which I am a fan of and they taste even more better!

 You can’t go to Belgium without getting some frites!
 The best places to find them are from the stands on the streets.
-They are all over, and you can’t go wrong with any of them.
+They are all over, so you can’t go wrong with any of them.

 I spotted people queueing for some food.
 Now I have a rule of thumb when I’m in a place I know little about.
 If there’s a queue of locals waiting for food, then that’s where I’m going.
 The place was Fritland.

-What’s the first thing that comes to mind when you think of Belgium?
-Chocolate!
+What’s the first thing that comes to mind when you think of Belgium Chocolate!
 In Brussels, there is a chocolate shop on every corner.
 Any of them is a good choice, but there are some that stand out.

 The most common style of beer in Belgium is pale lager or “pils” beers.
 The brand Stella Artois originated in Belgium and is an example of this type of beer.
-Wheat beer is from the Flemish part of Belgium.
+Similarly, wheat beer is from the Flemish part of Belgium.
 Have you heard of the term “hops”?
 It is a flavoring used in this type of beer.
 There are also blonde beers and amber ales and Lambic beers.
 Fruit beers are made from a mixture of fruits and Lambic beer.
 I could honestly keep going but I would never finish this post!
 I decided to try “Lindemans Apple Lambic Beer”.
 Oh my!
 It was frothy and delicious!
-I recommend making a stop at “Poechenellekelder” restaurant located at Rue Du Chene, 5 to sample Belgium beers.
+I would also recommend making a stop at “Poechenellekelder” restaurant located at Rue Du Chene, 5 to sample Belgium beers.
 They have a large outdoor patio located right across from the Manneken Pis statue.
 It was a great place for people watching!

 My husband and I both tried the liege waffles.
-I made a stop at “le Funambule” based on the colorful waffle displays they had in their window!
+I also made a stop at “le Funambule” based on the colorful waffle displays they had in their window!
 I couldn’t decide on toppings so I picked 3 of them!
 Belgium chocolate, vanilla ice cream and strawberries.
 It was to die for!
 Really.
 I have never had a waffle that tasted so good.
 I ate it all!
-My husband chose to have a waffle from the famous “Maison Dandoy”.
+Similarly, My husband chose to have a waffle from the famous “Maison Dandoy”.
 There are at least two locations around The Grand Place.
-He also enjoyed his Belgium waffle and ate every bite!
+He additionally enjoyed his Belgium waffle and ate each bite!
 There are at least two locations around The Grand Place.
 He also enjoyed his Belgium waffle and ate every bite!